ivy3h/LITM_Thesis/README.md

 ### FITM

-To run the FITM evaluation on GSM8K and MMLU datasets, execute the following commands:
+To run the FITM evaluation on `GSM8K` and `MMLU` datasets, run the following commands:

 ```bash
 # Example for GSM8K with Qwen2.5-7B-Instruct